lopezdsr/sql-query/sqlref/sql_reference.md

 An external table specification represents an URI for an object stored on Cloud {{site.data.keyword.cos_short}} combined with a specification of the object type.
 Valid values for object type identifier are `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
 If the file format is CVS, the optional `FIELDS TERMINATED BY` <character> clause allows you to specify a field delimiter other than the default `,` (comma).

+For example, the query for parsing a CSV with '|' as delimiter looks like the following:

+`SELECT * FROM cos://us-geo/sql/BlackFriday.csv STORED AS CSV FIELDS TERMINATED BY '|' limit 3`

 All one-character Unicode characters are allowed as delimiters.
 If the format of the input files is CSV and the files don't have a header line (by default a header line is assumed), the optional `NOHEADER` keyword allows you to specify that the files don't have a header line.
 Refer to section [COS URI](#COSURI) for more details.